 The Dell Support Center Software Tool identifies, downloads and installs updated device drivers for you.
 However, some home computer users have reported difficulties in getting the tool to install or work properly.

-Therefore, to keep your computer running smoothly, you need to need to manually keep your device drivers updated.
+Therefore, to keep your computer running smoothly, you need to manually keep your device drivers updated.

 A device driver is a software application that allows your Microsoft Windows or alternative Operating System to talk with the Computer Hardware Components inside your computer.